fvandonkelaar/Fvandonkelaar.github.io/_pages/outreach.md

     <div class="topic">
       <img src="https://github.com/user-attachments/assets/45af1ddb-14e8-4a5f-b4bd-d178f3ec8402" alt="Rugby" />
       <h2>Rugby Community</h2>
-      <p>    In the past I have channeled my outreach skills into another passion: <a href="https://www.instagram.com/gczurichvalkyries" target="_blank" style="text-decoration: none; color: #97a2cf;"><em>Rugby</em></a>.
+      <p>    In the past I have channeled my outreach skills into another passion: Rugby.
 I've served as the public relations manager and graphic designer for previous teams.
 In this role, I've
     successfully doubled our social media followers and boosted engagement by 40%. </p>
     </div>
   </div>